Rayid-Ashraf/Rayid-Ashraf/README.md

-- 👋 Hi, I’m @Rayid-Ashraf
+- 👋 Hi, I’m Rayid
-- 👀 I’m interested in Frontend Web Development
+- 👀 I’m interested in Buidling stuff
 - 🌱 I’m currently learning Next js
 - 👯 I’m looking to collaborate on any web project
 - 📫 You can reach me on https://rayid.netlify.app